What Does it Take to Be a Creative Writer?

 - Bare Bones Software BBEdit

-Becoming a Creative Writer
+How to Become a Creative Writer

-Education needed to be a Creative Writer:
+What education is needed to be a Creative Writer?

 How many years of work experience do I need?